Rohland/barky/README.md

 Replies to a list accept `1`, `1,3`, `2 and 4`, `1-3` or `all`, optionally with a period (`for 1h`, `for 90 mins`, `for 2 days`).

+Where a list would be too long to fit in a single Slack message, barky points at the dashboard instead of posting an unusable wall of numbers. `mute all` needs no list, so it still works.

 **Audit trail**

 Every mute and unmute made through Slack is recorded - who asked, what they said, which alerts were affected and until when - and kept for 30 days.
-It is available at `/api/chat-ops/audit` on the web interface, and survives Slack message retention and deletion.
+It survives Slack message retention and deletion.

+The dashboard has a **Chat ops log** link in the top right that shows it, and it is also available as JSON at `/api/chat-ops/audit`.

 **Mute duration**

-With no period given, a mute runs until business hours next begin.
-That is the next occurrence of the configured start time on a business day, so muting at 02:00 on a Tuesday lasts until 08:00 that morning rather than until Wednesday, and muting on Friday afternoon lasts until Monday.
+With no period given, a mute runs until the next business day - the next occurrence of 08:00 on a weekday.
+This is deliberately not configurable.
+Note it resolves to the next such moment still ahead of you, so muting at 02:00 on a Tuesday lasts until 08:00 that morning rather than until Wednesday, and muting on Friday afternoon lasts until Monday.

 Anything longer than `max-mute` is capped.
 Barky's own default is exempt, since on a Friday it legitimately reaches into Monday.